Is the property ladder out of reach?

 Saving for a deposit

-Almost half (47%) of first time buyers surveyed see raising a deposit as the biggest barrier to achieving the home ownership dream (source: Santander First Time Buyer research 2021).
+Over half (52%) of first time buyers see raising a deposit as the biggest barrier to home ownership today (source: our survey (15.50 MB), 'Life after lockdown: the future of UK homeownership').
 With the average deposit at £44,000, according to the Office of National Statistics, this is no surprise.
 (Source: ONS House Price data March 2019).

 Our first time buyer survey (13.81 MB) suggests that first time buyers are aiming for an average deposit of £24,816.
 This might be more achievable, but in many locations, it'll put them on a higher loan-to-value (LTV) mortgage ratio.
 For example, if the house you want is worth £250,000 and you have a £25,000 deposit, the LTV ratio will be 90% as you'll need to borrow 90% of the property's value.
 With a larger deposit, you'll have a smaller LTV ratio and potentially better interest rates.

 Family are often the first ones to turn to for support with parents and grandparents playing an increasingly critical role.

 Lending or gifting money to family doesn’t come without challenges.
 If you’re looking at helping a family member or loved one on to the property ladder, these pages will talk you through some of the key points.
 If you’re looking to get onto the property ladder yourself, maybe with the help of family, read on to see some of the things you’ll all need to think about.